elixs/Terrain-rendering/README.txt

-La aplicación fue creada utiizando Visual Studio 2017, se adjunta el proyecto completo.
-Para los shader se utilizó OpenGL 3.3 core.
-Se adjunta igualmente un .exe para probar el programa sin necesidad de establecer dependencias.
+The application was created using Visual Studio 2017.
+For the shaders it's used OpengGL 3.3 core.
+There is a .exe to test the program without installing dependencies.

-Controles de la aplicación:
+Application controls:

-WASDQE		Moverse
+WASDQE    Movement
-Mouse		Mover cámara
+Mouse     Camera movement
 Scroll    Zoom
-Shift		Mantener apretado para moverse más rápido
+Shift     Hold to move faster
-R			Generar nuevo terreno
+R         Generate new terrain
-H			Ocultar Info
+H         Hide info
-Esc			Menu
+Esc       Access/exit interactive menu

-Dentro del Menú se puede acceder a las tres demos incorporadas, saliendo de ellas con Esc.
-También se puede cambiar cada uno de los parámetros de manera independiente.
+On the menu there is three demos to test each one of the different light types.

-Sugerencias: Probar las tres demos y el ticket Live Motion del Menú
+Suggestions: Test the three demos and the Live Motion option on the menu.

-Las dependencias que se utilizan son GLFW para el manejo de ventanas, GLAD para cargar las funciones de OpenGL y GLM para funciones matemáticas.
-Se pueden encontrar buenos tutoriales de como incorporar estas bibliotecas a Visual Studio en https://learnopengl.com/Getting-started/Creating-a-window para las primeras dos y al final de https://learnopengl.com/Getting-started/Transformations para la tercera.
-De todas maneras se procederá a explicar los pasos generales para utilizar estas dependencias.
+The dependencies used are GLFW for window managment, GLAD to load OpenGL functions and GLM for mathematics.
+You can find good tutorials of how install this libraries into Visual Studio on https://learnopengl.com/Getting-started/Creating-a-window for the first two and https://learnopengl.com/Getting-started/Transformations for the last one.
+Either way here is a brief explanation of how to install this dependencies:

-* Requisitos:
+* Requirements:
 - Visual Studio 2017: https://visualstudio.microsoft.com/downloads/
 - CMake (Win64 Installer): https://cmake.org/download/
 - GLFW (Source package): http://www.glfw.org/download.html
-- Glad (Language: C/C++; Specification: Opengl; gl: >= 3.3; Profile: Core; Generate Loader: True): https://glad.dav1d.de/
+- GLAD (Language: C/C++; Specification: Opengl; gl: >= 3.3; Profile: Core; Generate Loader: True): https://glad.dav1d.de/

 * Visual Studio
-- Instalar Visual Studio con la opción "Desktop development with C++"
+- Install Visual Studio choosing the option "Desktop development with C++"

 * CMake
-- Instalar CMake
+- Install CMake

-* Crear Carpetas:
+* Creating Folders:
-- En un path a elección (ej: Documents) crear una carpeta llamada OpenGL.
-Dentro de esta crear dos carpetas /Include y /Libraries.
+- On a path (ej: Documents) create a folder /OpenGL.
+Inside this folder create two more folders /Include and /Libraries.

 * GLFW
-- Descomprimir .zip descargado (ver que no cree una carpeta que dentro tenga solo una carpeta del mismo nombre, si es asi tirar el contenido para afuera y borrar la carpeta extra)
+- Decompress the downloaded .zip (make sure that the decompression don't create only a folder with the same name, if this is the case move all the content outside that folder and delete it)
-- Abrir CMAKE
+- Open CMAKE
-- En "Where is the source code:" elegir la carpeta descargada
+- On "Where is the source code:" choose the downloaded folder.
-- En "Where to build the binaries:" usar el mismo path anterior agregando /build
+- On "Where to build the binaries:" use the same path of the last step but adding /build
-- Apretar Configure
+- Click Configure
-- Aceptar la creación de directorio
+- Confirm the directory creation
-- Elegir Visual Studio 15 2017 Win64
+- Choose Visual Studio 15 2017 Win64
-- Apretar Finish
+- Click Finish
-- Esperar
+- Wait
-- Apretar Configure
+- Click Configure
-- Apretar Generate
+- Click Generate
-- Apretar Open Project
+- Click Open Project
-- Cambiar en Visual Studio Debug por Release y ver que diga x64
+- On Visual Studio change Debug for Release and confirm that the project builds for x64
-- Build -> Buil Solution
+- Build -> Build Solution
-- Esperar
+- Wait
-- Ir al path del .zip descomprimido
+- Go to the decompressed .zip path
-- Copiar el archivo /build/src/glfw.lib en /Libraries
+- Copy the file /build/src/glfw.lib to /Libraries
-- Copiar /include/GLFW en /Include
+- Copy the folder /include/GLFW to /Include

 * GLAD
-- Descomprimir .zip descargado (ver que no cree una carpeta que dentro tenga solo una carpeta del mismo nombre, si es asi tirar el contenido para afuera y borrar la carpeta extra)
+- Decompress the downloaded .zip (make sure that the decompression don't create only a folder with the same name, if this is the case move all the content outside that folder and delete it)
-- Copiar el contenido de /include a /Include
+- Copy the content of /include to /Include
-- Reemplazar el archivo glad.c del proyecto (desde el path de este archivo es gput2/glad.c) por el archivo src/glad.c
+- Overwrite the glad.c project file (from this file path gput2/glad.c) with the src/glad.c file

 * GLM
-- Descomprimir .zip descargado (ver que no cree una carpeta que dentro tenga solo una carpeta del mismo nombre, si es asi tirar el contenido para afuera y borrar la carpeta extra)
+- Decompress the downloaded .zip (make sure that the decompression don't create only a folder with the same name, if this is the case move all the content outside that folder and delete it)
-- Copiar la capeta glm/glm a /Include
+- Copy the glm/glm folder to /Include

-* Linkear dependencias
+* Dependencies linking
-- Abrir el proyecto (desde el path de este archivo es gput2.sln)
+- Open the project (from this file path gput2.sln)
 - Project -> gput2 Properties...
-- Configuration Properties -> VC++ Directories -> Include Directories -> Dropdown de la derecha -> <Edit...> -> Símbolo de nueva carpeta -> Tres punto de la derecha -> Buscar la carpeta /Include -> Select Folder -> OK
+- Configuration Properties -> VC++ Directories -> Include Directories -> Dropdown on the right -> <Edit...> -> New folder icon -> Three dots on the right -> Search /Include folder-> Select Folder -> OK
-- Configuration Properties -> VC++ Directories -> Library Directories -> Dropdown de la derecha -> <Edit...> -> Símbolo de nueva carpeta -> Tres punto de la derecha -> Buscar la carpeta /Libraries -> Select Folder -> OK
+- Configuration Properties -> VC++ Directories -> Library Directories -> Dropdown on the right -> <Edit...> -> New folder icon -> Three dots on the right -> Search /Libraries folder -> Select Folder -> OK
-- Configuration Properties -> Linker -> Input -> Additional Dependencies-> Dropdown de la derecha -> <Edit...> -> Pegar
+- Configuration Properties -> Linker -> Input -> Additional Dependencies-> Dropdown on the right -> <Edit...> -> Paste

 opengl32.lib
 glfw3.lib

-en el primer cuadro de texto -> OK -> OK
+on the first text box -> OK -> OK

-* Ya con las dependencia agregadas solo queda eligir Release y x64 y ejecutar el proyecto
+* Now with the appropriate dependencies installed the only thing left to do is choose Release y x64 for the build and run the project